DynamicDevices/ai-lab-testing/docs/FOUNDRIES_VPN_CLIENT_SETUP.md

 ### Step 2: Obtain Client Configuration File

 You need a WireGuard client configuration file.
 This contains:
-- Your private key (unique to you)
+- Your private key (unique to you, keep secret!)
 - Your assigned VPN IP address
 - Server public key and endpoint
 - Network routes

+**Important:** You'll also need your **client public key** (derived from your private key) to add yourself as a peer on the VPN server.
+See "Finding Your Client Key" section below.

 **Option A: FoundriesFactory Web Interface (Recommended)**